bm-zi/python-snippets/README.md

 3.
-Enoy learning python basics interactively just by running this script.
+Enjoy learning python basics interactively just by navigating through python snippets, only by running this script.

 4.